 Part 1 of this post was also mostly about philosophical advice.
 Unfortunately, you can’t eat philosophy and eventually you need to invest.
-I found many investing articles incomplete and books too long, so I’ve written my own.
+I found many investing articles incomplete and books too long, so I’ve written my own tutorial.
 Also, most of the published advice is written for Americans who usually have better offerings and simpler choices, but this post is aimed at Europeans.

 I assume basic knowledge of terminology, so you should know what bonds, stocks, ETFs, TER, small-cap, real returns and others are.
 If not, reading the first ~10 parts of Jim Collins’ stock series and additional googling on Investopedia should help.